adarlan/plankton/README.md

 ## Argument Reference

-Define arguments to configura Plankton when running it through command line.
+Define arguments to configure Plankton when running it through command line.

 ### Plankton config